sciffany/kwikorder/README.md

 # Kwikorder

-A backend REST API using MERN stack to make
+A backend REST API using MERN stack.
+App to simplify creation of menus for restaurants.

 # Deployment